 Alimony payments are designed to help the lower-income earning spouse maintain the same standard of living that they were accustomed to during the marriage.
 These payments can benefit both parties, but understanding the rules that surround tax deduction is pertinent.
 The IRS lays out the following seven rules:

 - Payment must be made by cash or check

-- Follow the court ordered rule and be sure to designate the payment as tax-deductible for the payor.
+- Follow the court-ordered rule and be sure to designate the payment as tax-deductible for the payor.
 There are no tax consequences to the party that receives the alimony.